The Million Token Question: Does More Context Actually Make LLMs Smarter?

 How I Set Up the Experiment

-To test the question cleanly, I compared four approaches:
+To test the question cleanly, I compared four approaches.

-- Naive long context: concatenate documents and pass them through with minimal structure.
+- Naive long context.
+Concatenate documents and pass them through with minimal structure.

-- Structured long context: use the same documents, but add explicit boundaries and a table of contents.
+- Structured long context.
+Use the same documents, but add explicit boundaries and a table of contents.

-- Basic retrieval: retrieve relevant chunks with a simple BM25 (keyword search) pipeline.
+- Basic retrieval.
+Retrieve relevant chunks with a simple BM25 keyword search pipeline.

-- Advanced retrieval: use a more complex hybrid retrieval stack with reranking and noise filtering.
+- Advanced retrieval.
+Use a more complex hybrid retrieval stack with reranking and noise filtering.

 What This Study Can and Cannot Tell Us

-That is not a weakness.
-It is the boundary of the claim.
+That boundary is part of the claim.

 The Question for Part 2